 So here is where Google itself decided to take action to improve the user experience in this regard and make sure that the pages shown are as useful and relevant as possible.

-With a new algorithm update, which is intended to limit the appearance of low quality and low authoritative content in organic search.
+With a new algorithm update, which is intended to limit the appearance of low-quality and low authoritative content in organic search.
 Content that, so to speak, does not "help" people solve their problems or answer their questions.

 It is called Helpful Content Update and, after being announced last week, is about to be implemented these very days.

-The goal is to ensure the best possible blend of text, images, and video as part of a broader effort to always offer original and truly useful content written by people and for people.
+The goal is to ensure the best possible blend of text, images, and video as part of a broader effort to always offer original and truly useful content written by people e for people.

-At the moment it will only affect English-language SERPs, but soon it will be extended to all languages-so yes, it will be our turn.
+At the moment it will affect only English-language SERPs, but soon it will be extended to all languages-so yes, it will be our turn.

 Quite a change even 'round with no small impact: so here are all the most important things you need to know about it.